-The most common type of low-voltage contact is the bell push, which is operated the direct pressure of a finger on a push-button: the contacts are copper or brass.
-One is do to the base of the bell push, the other is fixed at one tenninal end, its other free end ing raised.
-Pressure on the push-button depresses the contact's free end to complete the cuit.
-The contacts are usually natural copper, though they are sometimes given a coating non-oxidisable metal.
-Other low-voltage contacts use steel springs and phosphor-bronze rings, and are associated with various alarm circuits: burglar, fire, frost, water-level and moke-density.
+The most common type of low-voltage contact is the bell push, which is operated by the direct pressure of a finger on a push-button: the contacts are copper or brass.
+One is fixed to the base of the bell push, the other is fixed at one tenninal end, its other free end being raised.
+Pressure on the push-button depresses the contact's free end to complete the circuit.
+The contacts are usually natural copper, though they are sometimes given a coating of non-oxidisable metal.
+Other low-voltage contacts use steel springs and phosphor-bronze springs, and are associated with various alarm circuits: burglar, fire, frost, water-level and smoke-density.